williamleif/GraphSAGE/README.md

 Note that example_unsupervised.sh sets a very small max iteration number, which can be increased to improve performance.
 We generally found that performance continued to improve even after the loss was very near convergence (i.e., even when the loss was decreasing at a very slow rate).

+*Note:* For the PPI data, and any other multi-ouput dataset that allows individual nodes to belong to multiple classes, it is necessary to set the `--sigmoid` flag during supervised training.
+By default the model assumes that the dataset is in the "one-hot" categorical setting.

 #### Input format
 As input, at minimum the code requires that a --train_prefix option is specified which specifies the following data files: